SumoLogic/sumologic-kubernetes-collection/deploy/docs/V1_Migration_doc.md

 ```
 above the output plugin section [here](https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/master/deploy/kubernetes/fluentd-sumologic.yaml.tmpl#L251)
 - The Fluentd deployments have been changed to **statefulsets** to support the use of **persistent volumes**.
 This will allow better buffering behavior.
 They also now include `“fluentd”` in their names.
 This is a breaking change for non-Helm users as the deployments will not be cleaned up upon upgrade, leading to duplicate events (logs and metrics will not experience data duplication).
+- The unified Fluentd `statefulsets` have been split into set of two different Fluentd's, one for `logs` and the other one for `metrics`.
 - We now support the collection of renamed metrics (for Kubernetes version `1.17+`).
 ### How to upgrade for Non-helm Users
 #### 1. Move environment variable config changes to Fluentd pipeline
-- Non-Helm users who have made changes to configs in the environment variable sections of the `fluentd-sumologic.yaml` file will need to move those config changes directly into the Fluentd pipeline.
+- Non-Helm users who have made changes to configs in the [environment variable sections](#https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/release-v0.17/deploy/kubernetes/fluentd-sumologic.yaml.tmpl#L627-L678) of the `fluentd-sumologic.yaml` file will need to move those config changes directly into the Fluentd pipeline.

 #### 2. Modify filter based on kubernetes version
-- Non-Helm users running a Kubernetes version of 1.13 or older will need to **remove the following filter plugin section from their Fluentd pipeline**
+- Non-Helm users running a Kubernetes version of 1.13 or older will need to **remove the following filter plugin section from their Fluentd pipeline.
+This is required to prevent data duplication.**
 ```yaml
 <filter prometheus.metrics**> # NOTE: Remove this filter if you are running Kubernetes 1.13 or below.
   @type grep